How to prepare for a recession: 5 steps

 If everything is going right, you should be tracking your investable cash in Personal Capital for free, and it should be going up and to the right.
 I don't know whose $157,000 this is, but it's looking ready for a dip in prices!

-4. Prepare for a downturn: Rebalance into lower risk funds
+4. Preparing for a recession: Rebalance into lower risk funds

 This is fairly obvious, but now is a great time to rebalance after the gains of 2017.
 Because it was such a good year, my personal portfolio is now even more heavily weighted towards the riskiest assets that have performed the best during the past year, like emerging markets and US stocks.
 My bond funds have done very poorly, in comparison.